Imparfait vs. Passé Composé: What Are The Differences?

 Conjugating Être in the Imparfait

-Remember the oddball exception, être (to be)?
-For this picky verb, instead of modifying the nous form (sommes), we modify the stem ét-.
+To conjugate the exception verb être (to be), instead of modifying the nous form (sommes), we modify the stem ét-.

 The full conjugation would look like: